From 30th November 2021, mask-wearing will be compulsory in shop once again to curb the spread of the Omicron variant.

 - Lifts and escalators: set limits on how many people can use these at once if you have them in your store, appoint an employee to ensure these limits are being followed, and provide hand sanitiser at convenient points to help reduce the risk of infection.

 - Traffic flow: Consider how customer move through your shop, and find ways to reduce congestion and prolonged close contact e.g. queue markers or a one way system.

-- Fitting rooms: Official government guidelines suggest keeping fitting rooms closed ‘given the challenges in operating them safely.’
+- Fitting rooms: Last year, official government guidelines suggested keeping fitting rooms closed ‘given the challenges in operating them safely.’
 If you do wish to open your fitting rooms, set limits on how many can be used at once and implement thorough cleaning protocols after every customer.
-To ensure you have the capabilities to segregate and clean every item a customer tries on and does not purchase, either store handled items in a separate room for 72 hours or make sure they’re thoroughly clean before going beck amongst other merchandise.
+To ensure you have the capabilities to segregate and clean every item a customer tries on and does not purchase, either store handled items in a separate room for 72 hours or make sure they’re thoroughly clean before going back amongst other merchandise.